-• Report any concerns about a child's welfare without delay to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead or in their absence a senior member of staff.

-- Ensure that they record their concerns using the school's agreed reporting procedure via CPOMS, alerting all members of Safeguarding in a contemporaneous fashion.
+- Report any concerns about a child's welfare without delay to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead or in their absence a senior member of staff. - Ensure that they record their concerns using the school's agreed reporting procedure in a contemporaneous fashion.
 Records will note the difference between fact and opinion.
-The child's voice will be made clearly evident. - Ensure that concerns relating to children remain confidential and are only shared with the appropriate safeguarding staff. - Understand that any member of staff can make a referral to children's services should that be required, informing the Designated Safeguarding Lead of any action taken. - Report any concerns without delay (including those which might be considered to be low level concerns) about the behaviour of an adult towards a child to the Head Teacher, Designated Safeguarding Lead, Chair of Governors or if required the Local Authority Designated Officer for Allegations against Staff. - Understand their responsibility to escalate their concerns and 'press for reconsideration' if a child remains at risk or their needs are not met or if it appears that the school is not taking effective action in line with expected procedures.
-This includes the understanding that any member of staff can make a referral to Children's Services if required to do. - Teachers and those providing teaching must personally report to the police cases where they discover that an act of FGM appears to have been carried out. - Follow the school's policies including this child protection policy and the school's code of conduct for adults and the Guidance for Safer Working Practices for Adults Working with Children (2019) - Understand the circumstances where it may be necessary to 'self-report' incidents where they could have found themselves in a situation which could be misinterpreted, or may appear compromising to others, or if they have behaved in a manner which, on reflection, they consider to fall below the standards set out within the code of conduct for staff. - Be aware safeguarding issues can manifest themselves via peer on peer abuse. - Understand that it may be appropriate to discuss with the Head teacher matters outside of work, which may have implications for the safeguarding of children in the workplace.
+The child's voice will be made clearly evident. - Ensure that concerns relating to children remain confidential and are only shared with the appropriate safeguarding staff. - Understand that any member of staff can make a referral to children's services should that be required, informing the Designated Safeguarding Lead of any action taken. - Understand their responsibility to escalate their concerns and 'press for reconsideration' if a child remains at risk or their needs are not met or if it appears that the school is not taking effective action in line with expected procedures.
+This includes the understanding that any member of staff can make a referral to Children's Services if required to do. - Teachers and those providing teaching must personally report to the police cases where they discover that an act of FGM appears to have been carried out. - Be aware safeguarding issues can manifest themselves via peer on peer child on child abuse.

+- Understand that it may be appropriate to discuss with the Head teacher matters outside of work, which may have implications for the safeguarding of children in the workplace.
 This includes information about themselves.
-Staff will ensure that they are aware of the circumstances where this would be applicable. - Be aware that behaviour by themselves, those with whom they have a relationship or association, or others in their personal lives (in or out of school or online), may impact on their work with children. - Be aware that if their role is within the scope of the Childcare Act 2006 and they commit a relevant offence that would appear on their DBS certificate or they become disqualified under the Childcare Act 2006, then they must inform their head teacher. - Be aware that they should inform their head teacher of any cautions, convictions or relevant order accrued during their employment, and/or if they are charged with a criminal offence. - Understand that some children, including those with Special Educational Needs or Looked After, may be more vulnerable to abuse.
+Staff will ensure that they are aware of the circumstances where this would be applicable. - Report any concerns (including those which might be considered to be low level concerns) about the behaviour of an adult towards a child without delay to the Head Teacher, Designated Safeguarding Lead, Chair of Governors or if required the Local Authority Designated Officer for Allegations against Staff. - Follow the school's policies including this child protection policy and the school's code of conduct for adults and the Guidance for safer working practice for those working with children and young people in education settings (2022) - Understand the circumstances where it may be necessary to 'self-report' incidents where they could have found themselves in a situation which could be misinterpreted, or may appear compromising to others, or if they have behaved in a manner which, on reflection, they consider to fall below the standards set out within the code of conduct for staff. - Be aware that behaviour by themselves, those with whom they have a relationship or association, or others in their personal lives (in or out of school or online), may impact on their work with children. - Be aware that if their role is within the scope of the Childcare Act 2006 and they commit a relevant offence that would appear on their DBS certificate or they become disqualified under the Childcare Act 2006, then they must inform their head teacher. - Be aware that they should inform their head teacher of any cautions, convictions or relevant order accrued during their employment, and/or if they are charged with a criminal offence. - Understand that some children, including those with Special Educational Needs or Looked After, may be more vulnerable to abuse.